Identifying the Source of Information Spread in Networks via Markov Chains: Introduction

 In this paper, we propose an efficient method that uses the MLE principle for source detection in the IC model.
 Our method is based on computing the stationary distribution of a Markov chain and is inspired by \cite{kumar2017temporally}.
-Specifically, we recognize that if we represent the social network as a weighted directed graph, the diffusion in the IC model induces a tree that spans the set of users who shared the message, and the root of the tree is the user that initiated the diffusion.
-In addition, the tree is associated with a weight, which equals to the product of the weights of its edges.
-In order to estimate the probability of a specific user to be the source, we would like to sum the weights of all spanning tree rooted at this user.
+Specifically, we recognize that if we represent the social network as a weighted directed graph, the diffusion in the IC model induces a tree that spans the set of users who shared the message, and the root of the tree is the user who initiated the diffusion.
+In addition, the tree is associated with a weight, which is equal to the product of the weights of its edges.
+In order to estimate the probability of a specific user being the source, we would like to sum the weights of all spanning trees rooted at this user.
 However, directly considering all trees is computationally expensive.
 Therefore, we propose converting the social network into a Markov chain, and the Markov chain tree theorem \cite{leighton1986estimating}, allows us to compute the sum of the weights of all spanning trees rooted at each user in polynomial time.
 We consider two approaches for converting the social network to a Markov chain---the \emph{self-loops} and the \emph{no-loops} methods.
-We show that when using a direct calculation of the stationary distribution, both methods compute the exact value of the sum of the weights of all spanning trees rooted at each user, but this is not guaranteed when using a random walk to estimate the stationary distribution.
+The self-loops method is (arguably) more intuitive and easier to comprehend, but both methods result in the exact same solution and take a similar time to arrive at this solution when using a direct calculation of the stationary distribution.

 For evaluating the effectiveness of our approach, we use $14$ types of random graphs, and sample $1000$ graphs from each type.
 In addition, we evaluate the effectiveness of our approach on $8$ real-world networks, including a portion of Digg, Facebook, and Twitter.
-We show that our methods outperform several baseline methods, including the method proposed by \cite{zhai2015cascade} and \cite{amoruso2020contrasting}.
-We further show that the \emph{no-loops} method outperforms the \emph{self-loops} method when using a random walk to estimate the stationary distribution.
-That is, the no-loops method requires fewer random walk steps to approach the performance of our methods when using a direct calculation of the stationary distribution.
+We first show that the no-loops method outperforms the self-loops method when using a random walk to estimate the stationary distribution.
+Since both methods result in the exact same solution when using a direct calculation of the stationary distribution, we conclude that the no-loops method is superior to the self-loops method.
+We then compare the performance of the no-loops method with several baseline methods, including the method proposed by \cite{zhai2015cascade} and \cite{amoruso2020contrasting}.
+Our experiments indicate that the no-loops method outperforms all of the other methods, both on random graphs and real-world networks.